 Budapest is loaded with sightseeing.
 Budapest’s center is not super huge, so it’s possible to see everything on foot if you enjoy exploring by using your legs.

 The Best Sightseeing Attractions in Budapest

 One of the most popular of Budapest’s attractions, Buda Castle was once the palace of the Hungarian kings.
 It features a huge Baroque palace situated on Buda Hill, almost 50m above the Danube.
-Bordering the impressive courtyard are the Hungarian National Library, Hungarian National Gallery, and the Budapest History Museum.
+Bordering the impressive courtyard are the Hungarian National Library, the Hungarian National Gallery, and the Budapest History Museum.

-Looking out from the courtyard, visitors can enjoy stunning views of the Danube river stretching into the sprawling city beyond.
+Looking out from the courtyard, visitors can enjoy stunning views of the Danube River stretching into the sprawling city beyond.
 It is possible to hike up the hill to the castle, but if you want to rest your legs look no further than the funicular railway.
-The railway looks simply adorable, and runs every ten minutes, so don’t fear the queues of tourists waiting to board!
+The railway looks simply adorable and runs every ten minutes, so don’t fear the queues of tourists waiting to board!